Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Numerical experiments

 Throughout this subsection, we choose $\lambda=0.05$, $\theta=0.5$ and the Zarantonello damping parameter $\delta=0.5$.
 We construct uniformly stable iterative methods via Zarantonello symmetrization according to \cref{prop:ZarStable}.
 For $v_H\in\XX_H$, let $\Theta_H^{\rm MG}(v_H)$ and $\Theta_H^{\rm PCG}(v_H)$ denote the iteration operators of the multigrid method from~\cite{IMPS24} and of PCG-iChol, respectively, applied to the symmetrized problem~\cref{eq:zarantonello}.
 For the non-symmetric system~\cref{eq:galeq}, define the iteration operators

 i.e., applying, e.g., $\Phi_H$ corresponds to two multigrid iterations on the symmetrized problem~\cref{eq:zarantonello}.
 The adaptive meshes computed by S-AFEM are displayed in \cref{fig:convDiff:meshes} and exhibit slight under-refinement at the boundary layer for $L > 1$ which, however, does not impact on the optimal convergence rates with respect to the cumulative runtime in \cref{fig:convDiff}~(left).
 The number of solver iterations on the solve levels remains moderate; see \cref{fig:convDiff}~(right).
 Finally, \cref{table:convDiff} indicates that, for the non-symmetric problem~\cref{eq:convecDiff}, S-AFEM yields noticeable computational advantages over standard AFEM ($L=1$), although less significant than for the previous symmetric problems.
+For all parameter choices in this benchmark, $\MM_\ell=\widetilde{\MM}_\ell$ was admissible in \cref{algorithm:SAFEM}\cref{algorithm:SAFEM:3} on all computed mesh levels, i.e., cardinality control was never activated.